Guide to St Petersburg’s Top Museums

 Dostoevsky Sites

 Dostoevsky lived in St. Petersburg and based most of his characters and novels in real places around the city.
 Visit Raskolnikov’s house on Grazhdanskaia ulitsa 19/5.
 You can go up the stairs, where there is a good amount of interesting graffiti, but the apartment is occupied by a tenant (you can’t go in).
 Then, walk the famous 730 steps to the pawn broker’s house at Srednaya Podiacheskaya ul.
 15/104.
-St. Nikolas Cathedral to the south of Theatre Square is a common scene in Dostoevsky’s works.
+St. Nikolas Cathedral to the south of Theater Square is a common scene in Dostoevsky’s works.
 You can also visit The Memorial Museum of F.M.
 Dostoevsky housed in his former apartment (Kuznechnyy per., 5/2; Tel: 311-40-31), and see his grave at Alexander Nevski Lavra (see “Must Sees” above).

-6. Music and Theatre
+6. Music and Theater

 The Museum Apartment of Rimsky-Korsakov